JameZUK/MusicDeduplicator/README.md

     AcoustID: For providing an open-source audio identification service.
     Mutagen: For the powerful audio metadata handling library.
     FuzzyWuzzy: For the fuzzy string matching library.
+    tqdm: For providing a simple and flexible progress bar utility.

 Contact

 For any questions or support, please open an issue on the GitHub repository.

+Note: Always ensure you have backups of your music library before performing operations that modify or delete files.